cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 weight: 140
 ---

 The default Tenant Management page provides widgets to enable you to add users and user groups to a tenant, and to add a user to a non-LDAP user group.
 (In the case of LDAP user groups, users are not managed through Cloudify, but in the LDAP management system.)
+Additional information about security related to users and tenants is available on the [Security page]({{< relref "manager-architecture/security.md" >}}).

 {{% gsNote title="Advanced Process" %}}
 Tenant management actions are only visible and available to `admin` users.